 The State Epi Forum (invite only) will be an afternoon convocation and workshop on Sunday June 28, 2020 in response to feedback we have received to provide more opportunities for State Epidemiologists to convene and discuss priority issues early in the Annual Conference.
 Participation is limited to the State Epidemiologist from each jurisdiction along with the CSTE Executive Board.
 This year’s workshop will include a networking lunch (provided), discussion on the proposed CSTE Executive Board governance changes, and other high priority topics.

 This half-day morning workshop will allow participants to engage in meaningful discussions with panel members and peers about the complexities of acquiring and analyzing data in substance use and mental health surveillance.
 Legal counsel will provide an overview and interpretation of 42 CFR Part 2 and its impact.
 The workshop will also highlight the intersections between mental health surveillance and public health practice.

 This full day workshop, “Surveillance/ Informatics: Cross-training to modernize how we do what we do”, will provide learning opportunities and small group dialogue around policies, practices and partnerships to modernize data collection, access, and security.

 The goals of this workshop are to:

-- Facilitate consensus-building across organizational and disciplinary boundaries
+- Facilitate peer to peer learning and discussion across organizational and disciplinary boundaries.

-Target Audience: Epidemiologists and Informaticians engaged in surveillance activities, public health leadership, public health associations, and public health partners
+Target Audience: Epidemiologists, informaticians, data analysts, data scientists, public health leadership, public health associations, and public health partners